vega/altair/doc/user_guide/customization.rst

 globally within any Python session.
 The :mod:`altair.theme` module provides :ref:`helper functions <api-theme>` to interact with the registry.

-Each theme in the registry is a function which define a specification dictionary that will be added to every created chart.
+Each theme in the registry is a function which defines a specification dictionary that will be merged into every created chart.
-For example, the default theme configures the default size of a single chart:
+For example, the default theme returns an empty configuration since Vega-Lite's own defaults (such as a 300×300 continuous view size) are already in effect:

     >>> import altair as alt
     >>> default = alt.theme.get()
     >>> default()
-    {'config': {'view': {'continuousWidth': 300, 'continuousHeight': 300}}}
+    {}

-You can see that any chart you create will have this theme applied, and these configurations added to its specification:
+You can see that any chart you create will have the active theme applied:

 .. altair-plot::
     :output: repr